Umrangso: Economy

+Tourism

+Umrangso golf field is a popular place for sightseeing, trekking, camping, and boating.
+It also host the annual Falcon Festival.

 Energy

 NEEPCO - Kopili Hydro Electric Project

 A government of India enterprise, located in the Dima Hasao district (formerly known as North Cachar Hills district) near the Assam-Meghalaya border, the hot spring of Garampani is now lost in the dammed water of Kopili river after completion of Kopili Hydro Electric Project.

 The Kopili Hydro Electric Project was the maiden venture of NEEPCO when it came into existence in 1976.